How to Increase Your Mortgage Pre-Approval Amount

 What Is a Mortgage Pre-Approval?

-A mortgage pre-approval is an initial evaluation of your financial situation and can help you learn how to get approved for a home loan.
+A mortgage pre-approval is an initial evaluation of your financial situation and the first step towards getting approved for a home loan.
 Lenders conduct mortgage pre-approvals to help you understand the maximum loan amount you may be eligible for based on your financial information.

 Obtaining a mortgage pre-approval letter is an important step in the home-buying process because it helps you understand your budget.
 Paired with a proof of funds letter, it can give you even more purchasing power by showing sellers you’re a serious and qualified buyer.